 Yo-EL Cassell (Movement Faculty) is an Assistant Professor of Movement for the Boston University School of Theatre.
 A recipient of the Lotte Kaliski Award for Gifted Artists, Yo-el was formerly Resident Choreographer of Commonwealth Shakespeare Company and is currently Resident Choreographer for Boston Landmarks Orchestra as well as a member of the faculty of The Harvard University Dance Program.
 His previous teaching experience includes the NY Acting School for Film and Television, Boston University, New England Conservatory, Walnut Hill School for the Arts, Sunshine Cottage School For Deaf Children, Commonwealth Shakespeare Apprentice Academy, Boston Ballet, Dance Complex, and Skidmore College where he served as a guest teaching artist/choreographer in residence for three years.
 His teaching for movement practice, through a thoughtful fusion of various movement and theatre approaches, stresses the importance of incorporating personal identity with an integration of a strong technical foundation.
 Thus, balancing the importance of owning, in equal measure, the ecstatic and informative self in and outside the walls of movement study.
 For Yo-el’s full faculty bio click here.

-Jon Savage (Design Track Faculty) is an Assistant Professor of Scene Design and the Program Head for Undergraduate Design & Production at the BU School of Theatre.
+Jon Savage (Design & Storytelling Faculty) is an Assistant Professor of Scene Design and the Program Head for Undergraduate Design & Production at the BU School of Theatre.
 He has designed for the Huntington Theatre Company, Boston Playwrights’ Theatre, Olney Theatre Center, Village Theatre Project, U.S. Army Community Theatre (Hawaii), and Old Lyric Repertory Theatre (Logan, Utah).
 He has also worked with opera and theatrical designer Franco Colavecchia on productions at the American Opera Center, Juilliard, and Academy West (Santa Barbara, California).
 He was Associate Designer on the Broadway musical Hot Feet with Jim Noone.
 He has also worked with Mr. Noone on productions at The National Theatre, Kennedy Center, and Houston Grand Opera.
 Jon has worked as a scenic artist for Utah Festival Opera, Tuacahn Center for the Performing Arts (Utah), as well as for HBO Films and The Discovery Channel (New Dominion Films).
 Jon sat on the USITT Prague Quadrennial 2007 National Student Exhibit Committee and was a recipient of a Tobin Award for his participation in the 2003 Prague Quadrennial.
 He is a member of United Scenic Artists.

 To be announced!